Home » Posts tagged 'strategy'

-Unprecedented Risks, Unprecedented Foresight: A “Responsibility to Prepare” Strategy for the United States in 2020
+Unprecedented Risks, Unprecedented Foresight: A “Responsibility to Prepare and Prevent” Strategy for the United States in 2021

 The bad news is that the United States and its allies currently face unprecedented risks from climate change; nuclear, biological and chemical weapons; authoritarian nationalism; and other disruptive trends.
 The good news is that the U.S. and its allies, due to advances in data-analysis technologies, including AI, also possess unprecedented foresight about these risks.
-That combination of unprecedented risks and unprecedented foresight underlines a Responsibility to Prepare.
-This responsibility will fall to whomever assumes the office of the President of the United States in 2020. (more…)
+That combination of unprecedented risks and unprecedented foresight underlines a Responsibility to Prepare and Prevent.
+This responsibility will fall to whomever assumes the office of the President of the United States in 2021. (more…)

 By Neil Bhatiya, Climate and Diplomacy Fellow, The Center for Climate and Security

 Over at The Strategy Bridge, I have a new piece on the nature of climate change as a threat to international peace and security, and how the U.S. government is responding to it and should respond to it in the future.
 In many ways, climate change is a unique challenge to U.S. foreign policy.
 There is very little precedent for facing a threat this complex and wide in scope.
 From the article: (more…)

 New Report: The U.S. Asia-Pacific Rebalance, National Security and Climate Change